In This Article

 Supporting an Emotional Distress Claim

 A great deal of evidential and documented support is needed in order to be successful with an emotional distress claim.
 The first step in suing for pain and suffering damages for emotional distress is collecting evidence.
+Evidence can include:- Medical records: We may refer to your medical records if you had to be referred to psychiatric care or other specialists to address symptoms of your emotional distress.

 - Reports from your treating physician(s): If you sought out medical or psychiatric care for your emotional distress, we may ask for their expert opinion on how your accident has affected you both emotionally and mentally.